-Appointments can be scheduled by calling CRT at 860-399-3090.
-The Connecticut Energy Assistance Program (CEAP) officially begins on November 1st and ends at the end of April.
-However, appointments can be made as early as October.
+Westbrook Households May Apply at Westbrook Social Services, Please Call for an Appointment OR Appointments can be scheduled by calling CRT at (860) 560-5800.
+The Connecticut Energy Assistance Program (CEAP) officially begins on September 1st and ends at the end of May.

 Click here for more information on The Community Renewal Team.